Part two is mainly about food and window shopping from high end to low end areas.

 Souvenirs at Bugis street market.......key chain and fridge magnets

-Popular Durian stall for tourist in from of the Albert food court.
+Popular Durian stall for tourist, right in front of the Albert food court.

 Bought this hanging pegs. can't get this variety in KK.
 Here it's only about Rm2.10. in KK it's Rm 5-7 but different kind